-ICC Women’s World Cup 2022: India name squad led by Mithali Raj; Jemimah Rodrigues among absentees
+World Cup: India name squad led by Mithali Raj; Jemimah Rodrigues, Shikha Pandey among absentees

 The squad will also feature in the five-match ODI series against New Zealand starting from 11th February, 2022.

-Mithali Raj (Captain), Harmanpreet Kaur (vice-captain), Smriti Mandhana, Shafali Verma, Yastika Bhatia, Deepti Sharma, Richa Ghosh (wicket-keeper), Sneh Rana, Jhulan Goswami, Pooja Vastrakar, Meghna Singh, Renuka Singh Thakur, Taniya Bhatia (wicket-keeper), Rajeshwari Gayakwad, Poonam Yadav.
+Squad ODIs against NZ & ICC Women’s World Cup 2022: Mithali Raj (Captain), Harmanpreet Kaur (vice-captain), Smriti Mandhana, Shafali Verma, Yastika Bhatia, Deepti Sharma, Richa Ghosh (wicket-keeper), Sneh Rana, Jhulan Goswami, Pooja Vastrakar, Meghna Singh, Renuka Singh Thakur, Taniya Bhatia (wicket-keeper), Rajeshwari Gayakwad, Poonam Yadav.

 Standby Players: Sabbhineni Meghana, Ekta Bisht, Simran Dil Bahadur.